Dirtbusters cleaning services

 Can you remove paint from a carpet?

 Paint can usually be removed from carpet but success will depend on the type and age of paint and type of carpet.
 As a rule of thumb water based paints are easier to remove and the fresher the spill will also make it easier to remove.
 Oil based paint and the older the spill is much more difficult.
-Most paint contains a plasticiser which is designed to harden over time and basically turn into plastic.
+Most paint contains a plasticiser which is designed to harden over time and basically turn the paint into plastic.
 Once the paint has turned to plastic it needs softening usually with a solvent and then removing carefully without damaging the carpet.
 This can be a long time consuming exercise as damage can easily occur if the process is done incorrectly or rushed.
 Sometimes if the paint is very old or particularly hard the only option is to try and trim the paint out or leave it alone as damage will almost definitely occur.